-Reasons for registration decisions are provided in writing within 30 calendar days of the date of the decision.
+As mandated by the Regulated Health Professions Act, 1991, reasons for registration decisions are provided in writing within 30 calendar days of the date of the decision.

 d) Explain how your organization ensures that it adheres to these timelines.

 As the College receives relatively few applications that need to go to Registration Committee, deadline dates for responses are tracked manually and the deadlines are rarely exceeded.